osg-htc/osg-htc.github.io/_events/2025-04-15-Use-Your-Data-Anywhere.md

 published: true

 excerpt: |
-    Sign up for our user training on building containers on Tuesday, April 15!
+    Sign up for our user training on using your data on distributed systems on Tuesday, April 15!

 start_date: 2025-04-15
 end_date: 2025-04-15